wp-plugins/propoza/readme.txt

 On submitting the RFQ form customers receive an email confirmation for the quote requested.
 The storeowner is enabled to add a custom price to each requested item and send a proposal back to the customer.
 The customer will be able to accept or decline the offer via a client dashboard or straight from the email.

+After the customer decides to accept of decline the price offer, the storeowner gets a notification about the given choice via the admin dashboard.
+When the customer accepts the new proposal offer, the customer is able to checkout with the discounted price.

-Features Include:
+= Features Include: =
 * Add an online quotation form to your Woo-Commerce store that is directly linked to your product catalog.
 * Receive instant updates when customers submit requests.
 * Create price proposals in mere seconds.
 * Manage all your proposals in one place.

-The Benefits:
+= The Benefits: =
 * Close the Deal: We've built Propoza with you in mind.
 We know you want to close the deal and win customers.
-* All in one place: Never loose track again and keep a close eye on your customer requests..
+* All in one place: Never loose track again and keep a close eye on your customer requests.
 * Save Time: Manually creating quotes takes time.
 Expect to save hours of time with Propoza.
 This is a free early access program.
 No creditcard or payment is required.
 The features you get in this program are free.